Our Mrs. Reynolds: Plot

 After breaking into the bridge, Kaylee and Wash are able to restore only the Serenitys navigational system.
-They are headed straight for a "net", operated by two men who specialize in stripping lone vessels for parts.
-Book explains that the net is designed to electrocute everyone inside, making the operators' work easier.
+They are headed straight for a "net", operated by men who specialize in stripping vessels for parts or fixing them up.
+Book and Mal explain that the net can be used to electrocute everyone inside, making criminal operators' work easier.
+Meanwhile, Inara hypothesizes that Saffron had professional training as a companion.
 Mal has Jayne put Vera inside a space suit, then fire a bullet outside at a vulnerable portion of the net, disabling it.
 Jayne also shoots out the glass window of the operators' control unit, causing the two men to be asphyxiated by the vacuum of space.

 Later, on a snow-covered planet, Mal bursts into Saffron's cabin and tells her, in no uncertain terms, that he will kill her if she ever tries to trick him again.
 Saffron admits that she respects Mal for not taking advantage of her like most of her previous marks, and before Mal leaves, he asks for her real name.
 Saffron hesitates, and Mal knocks her out cold before admitting to himself that she would have just lied again.
 Back on Serenity, Mal presses Inara for an explanation of her supposed dizziness.
-Inara thinks Mal knows about the kiss and agrees to "not play" with him, but Mal, with a grin on his face, says he thinks she just kissed Saffron before walking out, leaving Inara with a confused expression.
+Inara thinks Mal knows about her kiss with him and agrees to "not play" with him, but Mal, with a grin on his face, says he thinks she just kissed Saffron before walking out, leaving Inara with a confused expression.